1Password/solutions/migration/cleanup-scripts/README.md

 ## Contents

 * [vault_dedupe_helper.py](#identify-duplicate-vaults-for-removal-with-vault_dedupe_helperpy) generates a report for all shared vaults in your account that can help you identify which duplicates to delete, and which to retain.
 * [add_vault_prefix.py](#further-investigate-or-delete-potential-duplicate-vaults-with-add_vault_prefixpy) can take a list of vault UUIDs and prefix each vault name with `!` to make them easy to identify in 1Password for further assessment.
-Alternatively using the `-r` option will delete each vault provided in the list.
+Alternatively using the `-rm` option will delete each vault provided in the list.
 * [remove_imported_prefix.py](#remove-imported-prefix-from-imported-vaults-with-remove_imported_prefixpy) will remove the "Imported " prefix from the name of all vaults in your 1Password account.
 Handy to clean things up once you have finalized your migration.

 > **note**